OpenPerturb

-OpenPerturb is an ongoing project direction on interpretable multimodal AI for genomic perturbation response.
+OpenPerturb is an ongoing project on interpretable multimodal AI for genomic perturbation response.
 The central goal is to predict how genomic perturbations alter transcriptomic and cell-state outcomes as a function of pre-perturbation cellular context, while also supporting biologically grounded interpretation.

 Modern functional genomics increasingly relies on perturbation assays that measure how cells respond to targeted interventions.
 However, these responses are strongly context dependent: the same perturbation can have different downstream effects across cell states, chromatin environments, and biological conditions.
 Exhaustive experimental measurement of all relevant perturbation-context combinations is not realistic.